JEDDAH, SAUDI ARABIA - (966) 570075757

 The doctors will explain to you and your companion the results and a letter will be sent to your doctor as well.

-will prescribe an antibiotic, which you will continue up to and after your procedure for approximately two more days.
+Two days before your procedure, your gynecologist will prescribe an antibiotic, which you will continue up to and after your procedure for approximately two more days.

 FTR is sometimes uncomfortable, so an intravenous line is placed prior to the procedure.
-Short-acting medications will be given
+Short-acting medications will be given for relaxation and pain relief.
+You will be instructed to not eat anything after midnight the night before.

-You will also be asked to take a pain medication such as Ibuprofen 400 mg the night before and the morning of your
+You will also be asked to take a pain medication such as Ibuprofen 400 mg the night before and the morning of your procedure.

 Usually, both fallopian tubes can be unblocked.
 On average, about a quarter of couples will conceive, most within a cycle or two.
 The FTR procedure was timed so that there was no risk of being fertile at the time of your procedure.
 You may begin trying to get pregnant again once the spotting has stopped, and don't have to wait an extra cycle in between.